bpesquet/thejsway-server/README.md

-# thejsway-server
+# The JavaScript Way - Example server

-Example server for the book "The JavaScript Way"
+Example server for the book [The JavaScript Way](https://github.com/bpesquet/thejsway).